The tax year commences on 6 April and ends on the following 5 April in the United Kingdom.

 The government published legislation in respect to the GAAR in the 2013 Finance Act.

-It applies to income tax, corporation tax, CGT, petroleum revenue tax, IHT, SDLT, and ATED, but not VAT.
+It applies to income tax, corporation tax, CGT, petroleum revenue tax, IHT, SDLT, and ATED, but not VAT although VAT has its own anti abuse provisions.
 The GAAR applies to arrangements entered into on or after 17 July 2013.
 The GAAR was also extended to cover NIC as of 13 March 2014, Diverted Profits Tax (DPT) from 1 April 2015, and the apprenticeship levy with effect from 15 September 2016.

 The government has stressed that the GAAR is only intended to apply to abusive tax avoidance arrangements.
 The indicators of abuse do not specifically include arrangements that contain non-arm's-length terms (as this was considered impractical for many bona fide transactions that were not centred around avoiding tax).
 However, the legislation is broadly drafted and includes the subjective ‘double reasonableness test’, under which arrangements are regarded as abusive if carrying them out “cannot reasonably be regarded as a reasonable course of action in relation to the relevant tax provisions".